caleb531/dotfiles/README.md

 ### Terminal theme

-For my work in the Terminal, I created a theme called MD Terminal, which utilizes the Google's Material Design color palette.
-MD Terminal features a few modest improvements over IR_Black, including an 80x20 window size and additional key bindings.
-While most of these changes are founded in my personal tastes, I have still chosen to include the theme in this repository for your convenience.
+For my work in the Terminal, I created MD Terminal, a minimalist theme which utilizes Google's Material Design color palette.
+While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience.

 ### Completion